About CODART congresses, focus meetings and study trips

-Full and associate members of CODART.
+Full and associate members of CODART are invited to attend congresses.
 When congresses are fully booked, full members are given priority.
-For curators who are still in training, there is a limited number of places available and also CODART patrons can register.
-Participation in certain congress events, such as the visit to a private collection, may have to be limited.
+There is a limited number of places available for CODART Patrons.
+Certain parts of the congress, such as the visit to a private collection, may have to be limited.

 Full and associate members of CODART.
-Depending on the subject of the meeting, other specialists or CODART patrons might also be welcome.
+Depending on the subject of the meeting, other specialists or CODART Patrons are also invited.

-Registration for CODART Events starts approximately five months in advance, when an easy registration form is posted on this website.
-See CODART events.
-Members, associate members and patrons will be notified of this by e-mail.
+Registration for CODART events opens approximately five months in advance.
+Members, associate members and patrons will be notified of this by email.

-Where can I find the reports and texts of lectures of the past congresses, study trips and CODARTfocus meetings?
+Where can I find the reports, texts and recordings of lectures of the past congresses, study trips and CODARTfocus meetings?

 The CODART director and CODART bureau organize these events.
 They are advised by a program committee consisting of CODART members and supported by a committee of local curators in the area where the event takes place.
 CODARTfocus meetings are organized in a certain museum, city or region by“local” CODART members.